sbkim21kr/OpenCVpractice/LinuxToWindows.md

     Create the new virtual environment for Windows: python -m venv venv

-    Activate the environment.
-The command is different on Windows:
-    .\venv\Scripts\activate

     Install your dependencies.
 This is where the requirements.txt file you created comes in handy! pip install -r requirements.txt